-- 1. Inside the vehicle, pull the hood release handle located under the bottom of the instrument panel. - 2.
-Go to the front of the vehicle and release the auxiliary latch that is located under the front center of the hood. - 3.
-Lift the hood until the lift cylinders hold it open.
+1. Inside the vehicle, pull the hood release handle located under the instrument panel.

+2. Go to the front of the vehicle and release the auxiliary latch that is located under the front of the hood.

+3. Lift the hood until the lift cylinders hold it open.